-Mandatory costs are expenditures the university must pay regardless of the level of funding allocated by the state, and they often increase independent of growing, flat or declining state support.
-The costs identified here go beyond the increases for employee health and retirement benefit rate increases, included in the Salary and Benefits section.
-The 2020-21 operating budget request includes $27.3 million for increases in mandatory cost obligations for state minimum wage increases, the operations and maintenance of newly constructed facilities as well as the CSU share of a state-initiated loan repayment.
+Mandatory costs are expenditures the university must pay regardless of the level of funding allocated by the state, and they often increase despite growing, flat or declining state support.
+The 2021-22 operating budget request includes $57 million for increases due to the new ethnic studies requirement, health benefits, maintenance of new facilities and minimum wage rate.

-$12 per hour to $13 per hour.
-The estimated annualized cost of the increase on CSU campuses is over $5 million.
-Further, the California minimum wage will increase each subsequent year until January 2022, when it reaches $15 per hour.
+In January 2021, the California minimum wage will increase from $13 per hour to $14 per hour.
+The estimated annualized cost of the increase on CSU campuses is over $5.3 million.
+Further, the California minimum wage will increase again in January 2022, when it reaches $15 per hour.